MARS: A neurosymbolic approach for interpretable drug discovery: Discussion

-Finally, regarding \textit{cost effectiveness}, \(\text{MARS}_{P_{2H}}\) can be applied to any KG, serving as a generalizeable mitigation strategy.
-However, we also note that this was achieved upon \textit{MoA-net-10k}, a trimmed version of \textit{MoA-net}.
+MARS also has several limitations.
+Firstly, we note that the \textit{cost effectiveness} achieved by \(\text{MARS}_{P_{2H}}\) was limited to \textit{MoA-net-10k}, a trimmed version of \textit{MoA-net}.
 While we automated this trimming step, such a strategy does not make use of all available information.
 To scale \(\text{MARS}_{P_{2H}}\) to denser KGs and maintain its shortcut-aware status, several future directions could be explored.
 For instance, one could merge similar, high-degree nodes or rely upon domain knowledge, like the identification of promiscuous proteins \citep{promiscuous_proteins}, to make more informed choices about edge trimming or masking.
-In addition to addressing these methodological limitations, prospective studies could explore more complex MoAs, include binding or expression values, or involve a variety of protein subclasses.
+Notably, a recent study \mbox{\citep{pesquita}} developed a NeSy RL method, REx, which attenuates structural KG biases by incorporating information content (IC), which encodes information about node degree and type, directly into the reward function.
+The integration of IC into MARS' reward function could serve as an alternative mitigation strategy for node degree bias.
+Importantly, it could, potentially, reduce the need for KG pruning beforehand, thereby improving the generalizability of MARS to KGs which are denser or have imbalanced node and edge type distributions.